-We drove to Ajmer, a place I hadn’t heard of before.
+We drove from Jaipur to Ajmer.
 We stayed at a friend’s place for a day and decided to visit the location of the famous Indian series ‘Diya aur Bati Hum’; which I used to watch when it began and then got weary of the repeated torture the daughter-in-law was going through.
-Anyway, we drove through the Nag Pahar (Snake Mountain) that separates Ajmer from Pushkar and passed a few grey langurs (baboons) on the way.
+Anyway, we drove through the Nag Pahar (Snake Mountain) between Pushkar & Ajmer and spotted a few grey langurs (baboons) on the way.

-The water was not very clean around the edges and the steps were splashed with blobs of cow dung and the cows moved around there too.
+The water was not very clean around the edges and the steps were splashed with blobs of cow dung and the cows moved around there, too.
 Despite that, a woman had the audacity to ask me to take my Hush Puppies off while standing on the steps.
 Did she really think I’d stand there without them?
 I went back to the shack and immersed myself in the beauty of Pushkar.
-We did not visit the Brahma temple despite it being the only one in the world but people say a visit to it is a must.
-We were pressed for time so maybe, we will go there next time.
+Despite it being the only one in the world, we could not visit the well-known Brahma temple as we were pressed for time.

 The party at night, back at Ajmer, allowed me to meet a bunch of interesting women with different backgrounds.
 One was a dancer, one a full time outbound working woman, one a trophy wife and one a doctor.
 We exchanged information and hobbies and as soon as they got to know I was a belly dancer, we had a session for an hour where I taught them a few moves.
 I had fun being on the teaching side for once.
-If we had a little more time left, I was sure that that hall would have turned into a mini disco, as all of us loved to dance.
+If we had a little more time left, I was sure that that hall would have turned into a mini disco as all of us loved to dance.

 Nevertheless, we reached the cleanest city in Rajasthan and rested at a friend’s home.
 The get-together was planned there.
 After a good nap, we had a lovely chit-chat and singing session.
-Of course, I sang too while my Hush Puppies relaxed in the air conditioned room because the next day they were to enter another State.
+Of course, I sang too while my Hush Puppies relaxed in the air conditioned room because the next day we were to drive to Ahmedabad, Gujrat.